 The last thing I notice with newbies is they don’t have very good parent communication skills.

 My own experience here in the states with “newbies” is the idea that Montessori is for those with money to afford private or charter schools.
-I know that some charters are publicly funded but often the association made to Montessori is to ‘that which is out-of-the-question’ for most families, monetarily and/or culturally.
+I know that some charters are publicly funded but often the association made to Montessori is to ‘that which is out-of-the-question for most families, monetarily and/or culturally.

 Applying required modifications, and understanding individual differences is the basic necessity.
-I think this is one common mistake which parents, homeschoolers or teachers make.
-I can say this by my personal experiences as mother of two kids.
-I am neither very active on social media nor I have my own website.
+I think this is one common mistake that parents, homeschoolers, or teachers make.
+I can say this by my personal experiences as a mother of two kids.
+I am neither very active on social media nor have my own website.
 Technology can only guide you but it can never be the only way to learn about Montessori.

 1) Often I observe that new Montessorians may not have the practice of not shouting across the room.
-Though a bell or rain stick may be used to get whole class attention, walking up to a child and waiting for them to be interrupted- then whisper in their ear is always a good habit rather than interrupting many just to speak to one.
+Though a bell or rain stick may be used to get the whole class’s attention, walking up to a child and waiting for them to be interrupted- then whispering in their ear is always a good habit rather than interrupting many just to speak to one.
 Ideally, waiting to speak to a child when they take a natural break is also encouraged.

 2) Thinking that our album is a curriculum map (elementary).
 When you are unfamiliar with the scope and flow of the lessons, then it seems arbitrary to follow the lessons you observed in training (and you may forget)- so utilize what is out there from sites like AMS or Montessori Made Manageabe.
 Do not fear the Common Core State Standards.
 The majority of them fit nicely with what we cover anyway- educated yourself before reacting to them.

 3) Peace education MUST be regularly practiced in the room.
 This is also demonstrated by how you interact with children – they are always observing you too.

-4) Montessori education is based off a PHILOSOPHY- just because you have the materials does NOT mean you are following Dr. Montessori.
+4) Montessori education is based on a PHILOSOPHY- just because you have the materials does NOT mean you are following Dr. Montessori.
 Read Read and Read and then talk to experienced Montessorians.
 Observe in other classes.
 Remember that it will take at least 3 years for you to get a comfortable feel of the cycle.

-I’m a Montessori teacher since few time but I have already understood that unfortunately many parents here don’t read Montessori’s books and take only some information on the web 🙁 ..
-I think that it’s very important to explain them that, yes, the child is be “free to choose”, but only in a Montessori environment, with the right material to work and with an expert teacher who can support him in his development!
+I’m a Montessori teacher and I have already understood that unfortunately many parents here don’t read Montessori books and take only some information on the web 🙁 ..
+I think that it’s very important to explain to them that, yes, the child is “free to choose”, but only in a Montessori environment, with the right material to work on and with an expert teacher who can support him in his development!

 This usually happened in circle time when some refused to sit still cress cross apple sauce…. later I learned what to do.
-I shortened the circle time, engaged more songs that require motion (I jumped and danced with them, it seemed to do miracles with those tiny humans) and who ever found it so hard to join our circle I left him do what ever he wants. eventually he/she joins the fun.
+I shortened the circle time, engaged in more songs that require motion (I jumped and danced with them, it seemed to do miracles with those tiny humans), and whoever found it so hard to join our circle I left him to do whatever he wants. eventually, he/she joins the fun.

-When I started my school nine years back I was really worried about freedom and discipline or responsibility.
-Now I am convinced children follow what they see around them and we need to be the role models and also repetitive reinforcement is necessary until they learn to do a task.
+When I started school nine years back I was really worried about freedom and discipline or responsibility.
+Now I am convinced children to follow what they see around them and we need to be role models also repetitive reinforcement is necessary until they learn to do a task.